CounterpointConsulting/agency/README.md

 # Updates
 2023-07-17: Agency development is shifting gears after some reflection, moving towards a focus on giving LLMs the ability to create dynamic agents.
 That is, instead of providing the model with a set of agents that it can use to solve problems, leverage the ability of the LLM to both generate plans and write code to give it the ability to write new agents on the fly.
-It will be an application you can run instead of a framework (of course you could treat it as a framework and code up your own agents) and watch it grow!
+It will be an application you can run instead of a framework (of course you could treat it as a framework and code up your own agents to augment the core ones) and watch it grow!

 2023-06-28: I've been reorganizing the conceptual layers and formalizing some of the interfaces.
 The biggest change is inserting a proxy/planner layer that selects and coordinates the agents.
 The basic flow looks something like: